How is Zeffy free?

 • Executives: Many nonprofits give financial responsibilities to their executive directors.
 This option is great for newer or smaller organizations that can handle simple and time-consuming accounting.

-• In-house accountant: You can hire a full-time accountant as an employee of your nonprofit.
+• In-house nonprofit accountants: You can hire a full-time accountant as an employee of your nonprofit.
 That gives you access to a professional whenever you need them and assurance that they're immersed in your mission and policies.

 • Outsource accounting: If you don't have a budget to hire someone full-time or want expertise from a trusted firm, you can always outsource.
 This option also gives you a third-party view of your finances that might offer more insight for strategic planning.